ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 Variables to Specify in code:

-time_step(lower=> n\more accurate): Steps size of discretiing time (in seconds) - Force considered constant during and Output given at each time step
+time_step (lower=>more accurate): Steps size of discretiing time (in seconds) - Force considered constant during and Output given at each time step

 t_final: Time till which system is made to evolve